The Local Restaurants Holding a Place in Our Heart This Season

-Nothing speaks as passionately as Italian food.
-And nothing says romantic like Italian food served near the sea.
+Nobody speaks the language of romance as well as Italians, and nothing spells romance as much as Italian food near the sea.
 Here, at “The Original” Valentino Italian Restaurant, you’ll always be greeted by a warm, inviting atmosphere, and enjoy a romantic dinner in an intimate setting.

 Venture inland for a dining experience that focusses on creativity and quality, fusing traditional American plates with a contemporary flair.
 Rivertown Bistro is closed February 14, but will be celebrating Valentine’s Day with their patrons on Saturday, February 13 with specials like lobster, oysters Rockefeller, and prime rib.

 They’ve also recently implemented a three-course pre-fix menu, which is available now through Valentine’s Day weekend; or guests can choose from their regular menu— which serves up tantalizing options like black grouper, salmon and tuna.